SCIInstitute/ShapeWorks/docs/dev/contribute.md

 $ git diff origin/<branchname> <branchname>
 $ git push origin <branchname>
 ```

-:fa-exclamation-circle: _Never push directly to **master**_.
+!!! danger "Never push directly to **master** "
     After pushing, [submit a pull request](https://github.com/SCIInstitute/ShapeWorks/pull/new/master) (click the "New pull request" button on the main GitHub page) for your changes to be checked and merged to the master branch.

 ## Logs and diffs